 100 Percent LED Cambridge

 Saving energy through home lighting has never been easier!
-In October, the City of Cambridge launched the "100% LED Cambridge" campaign, encouraging residents to upgrade all of their lighting to LED bulbs.
 LEDs use six times less energy than older lights, making them an easy way to save money and energy, and free of mercury.
 To save energy in your home, you can take advantage of Mass Save discounts, either online or at your local hardware store, and make the switch to LED.